belnj/PhoneCatalogue/README.md

 -	Dockerizing rest api

 ### Installation 🔧
+Install REST api then REACT app.
+First clone the repository in your computer or download it.

+REST api installation.
+  option a.
+If you have docker installed follow these steps
+    - Create docker image `docker build -t <your username>/phonecatalogue-api .`
+    - Run the image `docker run -p 4001:4001 -d <your username>/phonecatalogue-api`

+  option b.
+If you haven't docker installed follow these steps
+    - Copy the .env file that I send inside PhoneCatalogue_api.
+Make sure that when you paste it the file name is .env
+    - Open a terminal in PhoneCatalogue_api folder and type `npm install`
+    - run `npm start`

+REACT app installation.
+  - Open a terminal in PhoneCatalogue_app folder and type `npm install`
+  - run `npm start`

 ### How it was done
 The minimum requirements of the app are a REST API th an endpoint that returns a list of phones and a responsive REACT APP with a home page that list phones and where you could select one phone to view more info about the phone.
 Alsot there should be a spinner or placeholder component while the REST API request is ongoing and the app is waiting for phones data.